acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ### 4.6 Set the camera mode/focus/vision/position/direction

 `ace_spectator_fnc_setCameraAttributes`
 You can change any of the listed camera attributes at any time during a mission (including before spectator has opened if you want to pre-set them to change the initial view).
-All arguments are option and default to no change (if you use `nil`).
+All arguments are optional and default to no change (if you use `nil`).

 Note that this function takes local effect, so only the local player will experience these changes.